visitor-sign-in

 - Dedicated enterprise sales and customer-success teams

-- Public pricing page with named tiers; Standard plan publicly listed; verify at envoy.com/pricing before purchasing
+- Public pricing page with named tiers; Standard plan publicly listed; verify at Envoy’s pricing page before purchasing

 Where it falls short: Enterprise-priced.
 For a 20-person office that wants visitor check-in and nothing else, Envoy is over-spec and the cost reflects that.
 Several SMB buyers we’ve spoken to bounced off Envoy on price and ended up on InstaCheckin, Sign In App, or SwipedOn.
 Also: the marquee features — SSO, advanced security workflows — usually require the higher enterprise tier, not the entry plan.